-Public Service Enterprise Group Incorporated (PSEG) is New Jersey's oldest and largest investor owned utility, a regulated gas and electric utility company serving 2.2 million electric customers and 1.8 million gas customers, approximately 70 percent of the state's population, with approximately $35 billion in assets and $11 billion in revenues, the headquarters in Newark, New Jersey.
+Public Service Enterprise Group Incorporated (PSEG) is New Jersey’s oldest and largest investor owned utility.
+They are a regulated gas and electric utility company serving 2.2 million electric customers and 1.8 million gas customers, approximately 70 percent of the state’s population.
+Headquartered in Newark, NJ, they have approximately $35 billion in assets and $11 billion in revenues.

 - Created a database using Oracle that allows PSEG to collect and store ESG data in one centralized location.

-- Conducted an analysis of PSEG's CSR performance within the context of the United Nations Sustainable Development Goals (UNSDG)'s, and provided PSEG with options to leverage the UNSDG's to improve overall communication of CSR issues
+- Conducted an analysis of PSEG’s CSR performance within the context of the United Nations Sustainable Development Goals (UNSDG), and provided PSEG with options to leverage the UNSDG to improve overall communication of CSR issues.

 About the Company

-Prudential, the parent Fortune 500 company, has subsidiaries that provide insurance, investment management, and other financial products and services in over 30 other countries.
-Prudential Financial's Global Investment Management (PGIM) has become the 9th largest institutional asset manager in the world with $1 trillion in assets under management as of March 31, 2016.
-We will be assisting PGIM Real Estate who manage $65 billion in assets.
+Prudential, PGIM’s parent Fortune 500 company, has subsidiaries that provide insurance, investment management and other financial products and services in over 30 other countries.
+Prudential Financial’s Global Investment Management (PGIM) has become the 9th largest institutional asset manager in the world with $1 trillion in assets under management as of March 31, 2016.
+We will be assisting PGIM Real Estate which manages $65 billion in assets.

-PGIM asked their Green Team to assess the company's overall corporate social responsibility (CSR) performance, and provide solutions to improve the company's reporting on CSR issues.
-With these objectives in mind, PGIM's green team developed the following:
+PGIM asked their Green Team to assess the company’s overall corporate social responsibility (CSR) performance and provide solutions to improve the company’s reporting on CSR issues.
+With these objectives in mind, PGIM’s green team accomplished the following:

-Newark is the largest city in NJ, with over 270,000 residents.
-Newark's Sustainability Office "supports policies and programs that improve public health and quality of life, drive down costs through better stewardship of resources, and expands green job and business opportunities for Newarkers."
+Newark is the largest city in New Jersey, with over 270,000 residents.
+Newark’s Sustainability Office “supports policies and programs that improve public health and quality of life, drive down costs through better stewardship of resources, and expand green job and business opportunities for Newarkers.”

 The City of Newark asked its Green Team to assist the city in the development of its 2018 Sustainability Action Plan.
 To assist the city, Newark’s Green Team produced the following deliverables:

-- Administered a stakeholder engagement initiative to provide insight on sustainability initiatives the city should address in its 2018 sustainability report should address.
-Specifically, Newark's Green Team:
+- Administered a stakeholder engagement initiative to provide insight on sustainability initiatives the city should address in its 2018 sustainability report.
+Specifically, Newark’s Green Team:

 - Identified “low hanging fruit” (issues of high importance and high feasibility) issues for the City of Newark to immediately address.